PRP Fertility MD Logo

 Ovarian rejuvenation with PRP is being explored by patients who are facing specific fertility challenges and are interested in emerging treatment options.
 Not every patient is a candidate, and a thorough evaluation by a reproductive endocrinologist is necessary before any treatment decisions are made.

-• Women diagnosed with diminished ovarian reserve (DOR)
+• Diminished ovarian reserve (DOR)

-How Ovarian Rejuvenation with PRP Works
+How PRP Ovarian Rejuvenation Works

 1